preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Cloning a teamwork
 --------------------
-A very special case is the possibility to clone an existing teamwork, if that is made available through a template.
+A special case is the possibility to clone an existing teamwork, if that is made available through a template.
 It will probably be available as step 4.
-What you do is search for a teamwork to clone, and then decide the parts of teamwork to clone, for example:
+What you do is search for a teamwork to clone, and then decide which parts of teamwork to clone, for example:

 .. image:: team-collaboration-clone-v7.png

-Attach a Teamwork site
+Attach a teamwork site
 ************************
 Using this option you can attach any teamwork site (Sharepoint Team Site) to Omnia.
 When a teamwork is attached you can handle it through Omnia the same way as it was created through Omnia.

 The following permissions are required to be able to attach:

-+ For an Omnia Teamwork app: App Administrator permissions.
++ For an Omnia Teamwork app: app administrator permissions.
-+ For a Sharepoint site: Site Collection Administrator permissions.
++ For a Sharepoint site: site collection administrator permissions.

 Do the following to attach a site: